 - c.
 Quorum.
 A majority of Councilmembers, free of voting conflict, shall constitute a quorum and be necessary for the transaction of business.
 If a quorum is not present, discussion of the issues may take place, but no decision, direction, or vote on a matter shall occur until and unless a quorum is present. - d.
 Remote Attendance.
-The remote attendance by a Councilmember by telephone or other technological means is not encouraged, but may be allowed if there is a quorum physically present and upon the unanimous approval of Councilmembers physically present at the meeting.
+The remote attendance by a Councilmember by telephone or other technological means is not encouraged, but may be allowed if there is a quorum physically present and upon majority approval of Councilmembers physically present at the meeting.
 A request to appear remotely must be submitted prior to the scheduled meeting and shall indicate the reason for the physical absence, and state why it is appropriate for the Councilmember to participate remotely.
 The vote to allow the remote participation shall be the first item of business at the meeting and the Councilmember requesting remote participation shall not deliberate or vote on that item.
-No Councilmember shall be permitted to remotely participate, deliberate, or vote on any quasi-judicial matter before the Council except in the case of a declaration of emergency lasting longer than 30 days. - e.
+No Councilmember shall be permitted to remotely participate, deliberate, or vote on any quasi-judicial matter before the Council except in the case of a declaration of emergency lasting longer than 30 days or during a declared local or statewide emergency in which the Governor has authorized elected and appointed bodies to hold remote meetings. - e.
 Curfew.
 Section 2-6 of the Code of Ordinances controls all matters pertaining to meeting curfews. - f.
 Minutes.
 Minutes of Council meetings shall be kept by the Village Clerk in accordance with Florida law, where applicable, as well as in accordance with Section 2-63 of the Code of Ordinances.
+Minutes of Board and Committee meetings shall be kept by Staff within the department responsible for overseeing such meetings.